RostMyr/jrpc/README.md

 # jrpc
-Tiny and simple RPC framework
+Tiny and simple RPC framework.
+Please note that it's not a production ready implementation.
+It is a long way...

 ## Getting Started
 See `jrpc-example` module for more information